Renal Cell Cancer (cont.)

-Exams and Tests for Renal Cell Cancer
+What Exams and Tests Diagnose Renal Cell Carcinoma?

 Only 10% of people with renal cell cancer have the classic specific symptoms, such as blood in the urine, or a lump or pain in the side.
 Other people have no symptoms or only vague, nonspecific symptoms, such as fatigue or just not feeling well.
 Still others have no symptoms at all.
 A health care provider will gather many different types of information to make a diagnosis.
 This process includes ruling out conditions that cause similar symptoms.
 If urinary symptoms occur, referral to a urologist (a surgical doctor who specializes in diseases of the urinary tract) may be necessary.

 The following steps may be taken for a health care provider to make a correct diagnosis:

 - Medical interview or history: A health care provider asks questions about the symptoms and how they started, current and previous medical problems, medications, family history, work and travel history, and habits and lifestyle.